Skip section navigation (navigation may have changed)

 If you do get pregnant, remember that you need to take care of yourself.
 Be sure to see a doctor.
 Get help from a trusted adult, like your parents, grandparents, or school counselor.

-Sexually transmitted infections (STIs) are a huge problem among young people.
+Sexually transmitted diseases, or STDs (also known as sexually transmitted infections or STIs) are a huge problem among young people.

-Consider these reasons that abstinence makes sense in staying safe from STIs:
+Consider some reasons that abstinence makes sense in staying safe from STDs:

-- One in 4 teen girls has an STI.
+- One in 4 teen girls has an STD.

-- Condoms decrease the risk of some STIs, but they are not 100 percent effective.
+- Condoms decrease the risk of STDs, but they are not 100 percent effective.
+This is especially true for STDs that can spread just by skin-to-skin contact, such as herpes, which has no cure.

-- Having an STI increases your chances of getting HIV, too, and there is no cure for HIV.
+- Having an STD increases your chances of getting HIV, too, and there is no cure for HIV.

 What if I don’t have “real” sex? top

 Different people may have different definitions of abstinence.
-Some think it means not having sexual intercourse, but others think it means avoiding other sexual acts too.
-Whatever your definition, remember that intimate sexual contact can lead to pregnancy and STIs.
-Consider some risks:
+Some think it means not having sexual intercourse, but others think it means avoiding other sexual acts, too.
+Experts say complete abstinence — not having vaginal, oral, and anal sex — is safest.
+Consider these facts:

-- Even if you don’t have intercourse but semen gets on your vagina, there’s a chance you could get an STI or get pregnant.
+- Even if you don’t have intercourse but semen (cum) gets in your vagina, there’s a chance you could get an STD or get pregnant.

-- You can get some STIs from oral sex.
+- You can get some STDs from oral sex.

-- It’s easier to get some STIs from anal sex than from vaginal sex.
+- It’s easier to get some STDs from anal sex than from vaginal sex.

-Abstinence from intimate sexual contact is the only way to avoid these problems.
-If you are having sexual contact, though, it makes sense to use a condom.
+Avoiding intimate sexual contact, including skin-to-skin genital contact, is the only sure way to prevent all STDs and pregnancy.
+If you are having sexual contact, though, it’s super-smart to use a condom.

 Stats on sex top

-Sources: Kaiser Family Foundation, Guttmacher Institute, and the National Campaign to Prevent Teen and Unplanned Pregnancy
+Sources: Kaiser Family Foundation and the National Campaign to Prevent Teen and Unplanned Pregnancy

 Ways to stick to abstinence top

 Your own body may tell you to give up on abstinence.
 Remember that your body is not in charge!
-Think about the possible physical, emotional, and financial costs of having sex before you’re really ready.
+Remind yourself of the possible physical, emotional, and financial costs of having sex before you’re really ready.

 Consider these tips for staying abstinent:

-- Some people find it helpful to get involved in activities that give them something to focus on other than sex, like volunteering in the community or joining a sports team.
+- Get involved.
+Some people find it helps to get involved in activities that let them focus on something other than sex, like volunteering or joining a sports team.

-- When you hang out with your date, it can help to hang out in a group.
+- Get together.
+When you hang out with your date, it can help to hang out in a group.
+Also, try not to spend a lot of time in secluded places with no one else around or at someone’s house when no adults are home.

-- Always take a phone and cab money, in case you want to get yourself out of an uncomfortable situation.
+- Get out.
+Always take a cell phone and cab or bus money in case you want to get out of an uncomfortable situation.

-- Practice saying “no” ahead of time, so you don’t have to come up with replies on the spot.
+- Practice.
+Think about how to say “no” ahead of time, so you don’t have to come up with replies on the spot.

-- Avoid drugs and alcohol, since they can make you more likely to do something you otherwise never would.
+- Stay sober.
+Drugs and alcohol can make you more likely to do something you otherwise never would.